MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/bot-events.md

 * You build your bot with the Microsoft Bot Framework SDK, and you select to alter the default event behavior by overriding the base event handle.

   It's important to know that new events can be added anytime in the future and your bot begins to receive them.
 So you must design for the possibility of receiving unexpected events.
-If you're using the Bot Framework SDK, your bot automatically responds with a 200 – OK to any events you don't choose to handle.

 ## Channel events